-MSHN requires organizational providers to credential and re-credential, and conduct primary source verification, and monitor licensure/certification expiration dates of their direct employed and contracted rendering providers in accordance with the MSHN's credentialing/recredentialing policies and procedures, which conforms to the MDHHS credentialing and recredentialing processes (Attachment P 7.1.1).
+MSHN requires organizational providers to credential and re-credential, and conduct primary source verification, and monitor licensure/certification expiration dates of their direct employed and contracted rendering providers in accordance with the MSHN's credentialing/recredentialing policies and procedures, which conforms to the MDHHS credentialing and recredentialing processes.

 SUD treatment rendering providers must meet qualifications as outlined in the PIHP/CMHSP Provider Qualifications Chart.
-Upon hire, and upon obtaining new or advanced credentials, the REMI Multiple User Activation/Deactivation form must be used to provide MSHN with rendering provider credentials.
+Upon hire, and upon obtaining new or advanced credentials, the staff member profile in REMI needs to be added/updated to show current and valid credentials.
 Organizational Providers will not be paid for claims where provider qualifications are not met.
 Refer to the REMI Help document titled CPT Codes - NPI, Time, and Modifier Information for a complete listing of codes which require specific credentials or NPI.
 MSHN monitors compliance with credentialing and recredentialing processes as part of the Quality Assurance and Performance Improvement site reviews.

-SUD treatment and prevention provider staff cannot provide services if they are not certified or do not have a registered a development plan with MCBAP.
+SUD treatment and prevention provider staff cannot provide services if they are not certified or do not have a registered development plan with MCBAP.
 SUD treatment and prevention providers may request temporary privileging for staff members who are not certified or have not registered a development plan with MCBAP but are in the process of obtaining certification or a registered development plan.
-If temporary privileging is granted, it shall expire 120 days after the MSHN decision effective date.
-Master's level interns will also need to complete a Temporary Privileging Form.
-Billing for services of a non-certified (or non-qualified) staff member will result in financial recoupments and potential contract non-compliance sanctions.
+If temporary privileging is granted, it shall expire 120 days